OpenSciViz/cloud/cs_checklist.md

      If the only network route to the guest VM is the hypervisor host, viewing the VM console via the cloudstack wep-app User or Admin browser interface requires running the browser directly on the hypervisor bare-metal OS, via X11 forwarding.
 Consequently some X11 (client) deps. must be installed, and the sshd config. must support the forwarding.
-An X11 client package install (yum/rpm) may result in NetworManager being installed and started.
+The X11 client package install (yum/rpm) may result in NetworManager being installed and started.
 The NetworkMager service may interfere with the network config that has been manually created.
 It seems best to disable NetworkManager, and remove it altogether.